 The scale literally tells us one data point– aka your gravitational pull on planet earth.
 Scale weight can fluctuate anywhere from 1-10+ lb depending on your hydration level, what you ate, your “regularity”, your level of stress, your level of sleep, sodium intake, if it’s that time of the month etc etc.

-Case in point– I have a client who I have been working with for 4 weeks.
+Case in point– I have a client who I have been working with for 4 weeks who’s main goal is fat loss.
 In the initial 2 weeks she dropped a decent amount of weight.
-However, in the last two weeks her weight has held steady.
+However, in the last two weeks her scale weight has held steady.

 What has changed?
 Despite her being the same weight on the scale– her WAIST size has decreased 2 INCHES!!!!

-As a trainer, this tells me that she has lost fat and gained muscle (aka a recomp).
-Now, if I were ONLY having her weigh herself– I might look at this number and think she has plateaud (which would be OK too because fat loss is not always linear).
+As a trainer, this tells me that she has lost fat and gained muscle (aka body recomposition).
+Now, if we were ONLY having her weigh herself– we might look at this number and think she has experienced a plateau in progress instead of MAKING fat loss progress.

 This is why it is SO important to be tracking SEVERAL other data points other than the stupid scale!